• Home

 If you are an over easy person rather than a sunny side up person, you can definitely give them a flip the way you always do.

-over easy fried bread crumb eggs
+Over easy fried bread crumb eggs on a plate.

 It won’t look as pretty but it will still taste all kinds of delectable.